No new issues have been identified in this release.

-- Citrix App Layering does not support Azure File storage.
-Create a network file share or an SMB file share in Azure to use with Citrix App Layering.
+- App Layering does not support Azure File storage.
+For storage in Azure, create an SMB file share or a network file share.
 (UNI-42272)

-- Managed disks are not supported.
-When creating a virtual machine in Azure, be sure to select No managed disks.
+- Managed disks are only supported for OS imports.
+Packaging app layers and publishing images only produce unmanaged disks.
+When creating a virtual machine in Azure, select No managed disks.

 - When you configure Elastic Layering in Hyper-V, you must use unmanaged RDS pools (UNI-53545)